-AgLAB, an exclusive licensee of ATI for the agriculture market, has developed the AgLAB-1000[TM] series of mass spectrometers for use in the hemp and cannabis market with initial focus on optimizing yields in the extraction and distillation processes.
+AgLAB, an exclusive licensee of ATI for the agriculture market, has developed the AgLAB 1000TM series of mass spectrometers for use in the hemp and cannabis markets with initial focus on optimizing yields in the distillation process.
 The AgLAB product line is a derivative of our core AMS Technology.
 The AMS Technology provides a significant competitive advantage due to its small size, rugged design, quick analysis, and ease of use.
-AgLAB recently completed several successful field trials to demonstrate that the AgLAB-1000-D2[TM] can be used in the distillation process to significantly boost the potency and weight yields of THC and CBD oil manufacturing.
-We plan to launch a family of "process control" instruments, methods, and solutions that we believe could be valuable additions to many nutraceutical extraction and distillation laboratories.
+AgLAB has continued to conduct field trials to demonstrate that the AgLAB 1000-D2TM can be used in the distillation process to significantly improve the processing yields of tetrahydrocannabinol ("THC") and cannabidiol ("CBD") oil during distillation.
+The AgLAB 1000-D2 uses the Maximum Value Process solution ("MVP") to analyze samples in real-time and help the equipment operator to determine the ideal settings required to maximize yields.
+As part of our growth plan, we also plan to launch a family of "process control" methods and solutions that we believe could be valuable additions to many nutraceutical and pharmaceutical distillation processing plants.